-Thank you for the opportunity to provide you with our thoughts on the amendments you have proposed to the Broadcasting Act.
-As we said in our previous correspondence regarding Bill C-10, we welcome the review of the Broadcasting Act and legislative reform.
-While we remain optimistic, we have significant concerns with some of the proposed changes; amendments that will significantly and detrimentally impact our industry, our jobs and our culture.
+While ACTRA welcomes the proposed amendments outlined in the Bill and are eager to see this legislation implemented as soon as possible, we do have significant concerns with some of the proposed changes; amendments that will significantly and detrimentally impact our industry, our jobs and our culture.

-We were pleased to see amendments requiring the broadcasting system to better reflect the needs and interests of the rich diversity of Canadians, including Indigenous peoples and racialized communities, and your commitment to require foreign services to contribute to the production and discoverability of Canadian programs.
-However, we are deeply concerned about some of the other changes proposed in the Bill and the impact these changes will have on our industry and, by extension, Canadian performers.
+We were pleased to see amendments requiring the broadcasting system to better reflect the needs and interests of a rich diversity of Canadians, including Indigenous peoples and racialized communities, and a commitment to require foreign services to contribute to the production and discoverability of Canadian programs.
+However, we are deeply concerned about some of the other changes proposed in Bill C-10 and the impact these changes will have on Canada's broadcasting industry and, by extension, Canadian performers.

 After further study of the Bill, we would first like to acknowledge the existing Broadcasting Act has both served us well and has been remarkably technology neutral.
-As such, we believe any changes to the Act should only be made when absolutely necessary to better support Canada's existing broadcasting policy.
+As such, we believe any changes to the Act should only be made to better support Canada's existing broadcasting policy.
 We also believe the Act should be strengthened to ensure Canadians have access to a wide range of high-quality Canadian programs in every genre, particularly drama and comedy.